mj1618/stormpath-client-api-guide/source/authentication.rst

 The OAuth endpoint takes one of the following:

 - Username & Password (URL-encoded)
-- Client Credentials (Basic Auth Base64 encoded API Key ID & Secret)
+- Client Credentials (Basic Auth Base64-encoded API Key ID & Secret)
 - Refresh Token (URL-encoded)

-And returns OAuth 2.0 Access and Refresh tokens.
+It returns OAuth 2.0 Access and Refresh tokens.

 Password
 """"""""

-In this flow, the end-user provides their username and password, and an access and refresh token is returned if those credentials are correct.
+In this flow, the end-user provides their username and password, and an access and refresh token are returned if those credentials are correct.

 **Request**